Why is it so hard to figure out what you really want out of life?

 It doesn’t matter whether your pursuit leads to worldly success.

 What matters is that you exercised courage in the name of alignment with the spirit within.

-4. As humans develop through the lifecycle, their perspectives and attitudes change.
+4. As humans develop throughout life, their perspectives and attitudes change

 A key learning point in my psychotherapy training was that our perspectives change.